 So what will new retail construction look like in the post-COVID-19 world?
 Here are a few guidelines to help you navigate the new reality ahead of your next retail construction project.

-What is retail construction
+What is a new retail construction project?

 Retail construction refers to any constructing, repairing, decorating, improving, or expanding upon structures that dwell under, upon, or above allotted property for the retail space.
 Put simply, it refers to any development of new physical outlets for the purpose of selling consumer goods, as well as renovating or expanding upon existing buildings that sell products or services to everyday consumers.

-How do retailers choose a construction company
+How do retailers choose a construction company?

 There are many factors that go into selecting the right construction company for a particular project.
 You want a firm that can deliver results, remain on budget, and make the best recommendations for how the building should look that align with your overall vision.